 The Frankfurt Dippemess looks back on a tradition dating back to the 14th century.
 Back then, the "Maamess", as it was known, was a mediaeval sales market for household goods.

-To discover the origins of Frankfurt's oldest folk festival, the Dippemess, you have to travel back in time to the late Middle Ages.
-Back in those times, potters from the Wetterau region, and later also the manufacturers of the stoneware decorated with grey-blue salt glaze from the Kannebäckerland - to whom we owe the typical Frankfurt Bembel -, moved to the River Main for these spring and autumn fairs.
-The latter has been documented since 1240.
-In addition to the countless stalls featuring merchandise from all over the world, the "Krugmänner" and "Topfkrämer" sold their goods, known in Frankfurt as "Dippe", at stalls on the riverside.
+To discover the origins of one of Frankfurt's oldest folk festivals, the Dippemess, you have to travel back in time to the late Middle Ages.
+Potters from the Wetterau region, and later also the manufacturers of stoneware decorated with grey-blue salt glaze from the Kannebäckerland region – to whom we owe the typical Frankfurt Bembel jugs – travelled to the Main River for the spring and autumn fairs.
+In addition to the countless stalls selling goods from all over the world, the ‘Krugmänner’ and “Topfkrämer” sold their wares, known as ‘Dippe’ in Frankfurt dialect, at stalls on the Main.
 The fairs have always attracted jugglers, acrobats, tightrope walkers and comedians as well.
 Gradually, the mediaeval fair was joined by fairground stalls and showmen.
 These "fair attractions" were soon separated from the actual fair and, after setting up at several different inner-city locations over the centuries, the Dippemess finally found its current home on the fairground on Ratsweg in eastern Frankfurt in 1968.

 As technology developed, the rides also became more spectacular.
 The number of visitors increased rapidly as new attractions attracted more and more guests.
 The classic dippers are no longer available to buy there today, as these are simply no longer available.